Hyomin

-Park Sun-young (born May 30, 1989), known professionally as Hyomin, is a South Korean singer and actress, known for her work as a member of South Korean girl group T-ara.
+Park Sun-young (born May 30, 1989), known professionally as Hyomin, is a South Korean singer, actress, businesswoman, and creative director, known for her work as a member of South Korean girl group T-ara.
 Apart from her group's activities, Hyomin has also starred in various television dramas such as My Girlfriend is a Nine-Tailed Fox, and Gyebaek, and in various films such as Ghastly and Jinx!!!.

 She debuted as a solo artist with her debut mini-album, Make Up, on June 30, 2014, with the lead track "Nice Body" which earned her three nominations at the Seoul Music Awards.
 Since then, she has released two EPs: Sketch (2016) and Allure (2019).
-In 2019, Hyomin released the digital single "Cabinet" with JustaTee, which topped Vietnam's V Heartbeat monthly chart for four consecutive months.
+In 2019, Hyomin released the digital single "Cabinet", which topped Vietnam's V Heartbeat monthly chart for four consecutive months.

 Hyomin is known for her direct involvement with project-making, including songwriting, production, styling and design.
 KBS referred to her as "one of the leading fashionistas in girl groups" in 2016.
-In 2019, Hyomin launched a self-produced make-up brand named MINITT which was followed by a clothing line "Say No More" in 2021.
-Since 2023, she has been managing her own liquor brand HyominSour.
+Since 2011, Hyomin has put out several personalized items and has established her own brands including, make-up brand MINITT, clothing line "Say No More", liquor brand HyominSour, and most recently contact lens brand EYETIST, all of which received commercial and critical success.